Auties00/Cobalt/README.md

      - Empty header

           ```java
-          var buttons = ButtonsMessage.newButtonsWithoutHeaderMessageBuilder() // Create a new button message builder
+          var buttons = ButtonsMessage.withoutHeaderBuilder() // Create a new button message builder
                .body("A nice body") // Set the body
                .footer("A nice footer") // Set the footer
                .buttons(List.of(button, anotherButton)) // Set the buttons